 Essential Digital Marketing Skills.
 Do you run your own online business and are trying to understand how you can get more customers viewing your online offering

-Well if you are, this blog post us for you.
+Well, if you are, this blog post is for you.

-What I am going to cover here are the 4 Essential Digital Marketing Skills a small business owner will need to understand and apply in order to promote their online business
+What I am going to cover in this post are the 4 Essential Digital Marketing Skills a small business owner will need to understand and apply in order to promote their online business

 ‘I’ve seen what works and I know what doesn’t.’

 My name is Pat Hughes and I have worked as a Digital Marketing/ IT Specialist helping small business maximise their online presence for the last 10 years.